Skip to content

 Inside the jail:

-• Everything else on the filesystem is read-only
+• Everything else on the file system is read-only (though devices remain read-write).

-• Processes inside the jail cannot kill or ptrace processes outside (private PID namespace)
+• Processes inside the jail have a private PID namespace and cannot kill or ptrace processes outside the jail

 Type exit to leave the jail.